We take the care of your personal data seriously. This privacy notice is here to explain how the personal data you supply to us is collected and used.

 - What we use your information for

-- On what legal basis we use your information
+- On what lawful basis we use your information

 - Who we share your information with